 Welcome to the enchanting world of Gnomesville, nestled in the picturesque Ferguson Valley, Western Australia.

-These pint-sized figurines come in all shapes, sizes, and occupations, each one boasting its own distinct personality.
+These pint-sized figurines come in all shapes, sizes, and occupations, each one with its own distinct personality.
 From cheerful gardeners tending to imaginary plants to mischievous pranksters conspiring behind tiny picket fences, the gnomes’ world is a fascinating testament to the boundless creativity of the visitors who have contributed to this ever-growing community.

 🗺️ Where is Gnomesville?

 Gnomesville is in the Ferguson Valley, in the South West region of Western Australia.
 It is situated near the town of Dardanup, approximately 200 km (124 miles) south of Perth, on the Eastern Junction Roundabout of Wellington Mill Road and Ferguson Road in Wellington Mill.

 The address is LOT 4059 Wellington Mill Rd, Wellington Mill, Western Australia 6236.

 It’s an easy half-hour drive from Collie and Bunbury.

 Bunbury to Gnomesvile is 34 km (about a half-hour drive).